Actions

 From that day on, Katsuki never tried to bully Izuku directly again.
 He still glowered and threw insults over his shoulder, but something in Feo Ul’s tone had sunk deep under his skin.
 He never admitted it, but he kept a cautious eye on every tree and bush for months.

 Izuku, meanwhile, began carrying a small green notebook everywhere.
 “Hero Analysis — Volume One” he wrote on the cover with serious concentration.
 Feo Ul watched him scribble down observations about teachers, students, small-time neighborhood heroes, and even Katsuki’s explosions.
-She hovered over his shoulder, offering commentary that wandered between helpful, confusing, and biting.
+They hovered over his shoulder, offering commentary that wandered between helpful, confusing, and biting.

 Izuku dutifully wrote: Note: capes dangerous in wind.
 (Coincidentally, that hero did just that a few days later, while meeting with some government official.
 They both fell down a long flight of stairs, and suffered multiple broken bones.
 Feo Ul laughed about it for weeks.)